BY-LAWS

 STATEMENT OF POLICY

-The Kern County Sheriffs Mounted Posse is incorporated as a private non-profit organization subject to call at any time of the day or night by the Sheriff of Kern County to assist him in any and all emergencies or calamities in any way required; provided, however, that in all other respects, the Sheriff neither controls nor directs the Kern County Sheriffs Mounted Posse or any of its activities.
+The Kern County Sheriffs Mounted Posse (hereafter referred to as KCSMP or Posse) is incorporated as a private non-profit organization subject to call at any time of the day or night by the Sheriff of Kern County to assist in any and all emergencies or calamities in any way required; provided, however, that in all other respects, the Sheriff neither controls nor directs the Kern County Sheriffs Mounted Posse or any of its activities.
 The Sheriff may participate from time to time in the activities of the Kern County Sheriffs Mounted Posse for the benefit of the community and in the interest of goodwill.

 Should dissolution of the Kern County Sheriffs Mounted Posse be necessary, none of the assets of the organization will be distributed to its members.
 All assets at the time of the dissolution shall be donated to a worthy charity acceptable to the membership.